mrrusof/mrrusof.github.io/_posts/2016-10-06-the-stock-profit-problem.markdown

 The Stock Profit Problem is based on a technical interview question I once solved.
 Solve this problem and feel satisfied that you are one step closer to mastering your next code interview.
+As a plus, you get the solution in 6 different languages!

-The drama in the problem statement and the solution is fictional, created by me, totally uncalled for, and any resemblance to a real life situation is purely coincidental.
+By the way, the drama in the problem statement and the solution is fictional, created by me, totally uncalled for, and any resemblance to a real life situation is purely coincidental.

 # Problem